michaelanis14/open62541-JNIWrap-Java-API/README.md

 # OpcUa_Java_API

-This is a JNI Wrap for the C source for open62541 to enable direct Java comunication.
+This is a JNI Wrap for a helper C classes over the source of open62541 to enable direct Java comunication.
-The JNI Wrap is generated using SWIG library
+The JNI Wrap is generated using SWIG library.

+This approach was a bit cleaner for the mapping, thus using the nessecary functions and even bulding custome ones and just calling them from the Java side.
+Thus you can add any nessecary functions in the c helper class or even add other classes with the same project directory and the cmakelist will include them autmaticaly in the build.

 ### STATE

 first build and bug fixes
+### TODO
+*let the cmakelist generate the java classes duing the build *package the generated java classes into a single jar

 ### PREREQUISITES